 Definition of a chip and a chair

 Literally "a token and a chair".
 The expression could also be translated as "it's not over until it's over".
-You've probably seen a similar situation on a table of poker before.
-A player loses 99% of their stack.
-He is left with 1 chip or the equivalent of 1 chip.
-Eventually, he wins the next hand, which gives him back a tiny stack.
-The hand immediately after, he quadruples his stack by going all in 4 way with AA.
-He lays down a few hands and doubles his stack again.
-Thirty minutes later, he is the chip leader and 45 minutes later, he wins the tournament.
+You've probably seen a similar situation at the poker table.
+A player loses 99% of his stack.
+He has one chip or the equivalent of one chip left.
+He ends up winning the next hand which gives him a tiny stack.
+The next hand, he quadruples his stack by going all in 4 way with AA.
+He folds a few hands and doubles up again.
+Thirty minutes later, he is the chip leader and 45 minutes later he has won the tournament.
 As long as you have a chip, anything is possible.

 The expression a chip and a chair

-A chip and a chair is often a phrase that will be thrown around to encourage a player who has just lost a large part of his stack. a chip and a chair is a way of saying "keep hope my good man, as long as you have at least one chip and a chair, you can still win the tournament".
-We will also use the expression to talk about the spectacular lifts we have already seen.
+A chip and a chair is an expression that is often used to encourage a player who has just lost a large chunk of his stack.
+A chip and a chair is a way of saying "keep your hopes up my good man, as long as you have at least one chip and a chair, you can still win the tournament".
+The expression is also used to refer to the spectacular comebacks we have seen in the past.